perstarkse/personal-blog/content/posts/markdownToPDF.md

 ## Summary

+The end result is a PDF that's nicely formatted, with a table of contents, citations, charts and a reference list.

 I personally feel that I've just so far scratched the surface of what's possible to do with Pandoc.
 But so far I'm very satisfied, this abstracts away a lot of the unpleasurable things with writing.